e-conomic/eco-api-ex/README.md

 #### Looking for e-conomic .Net SDK?
-It has moved!
-Find the SDK here: https://github.com/e-conomic/eco-api-sdk
+The SDK is no longer supported and is not recommended for production consumption.

 # e-conomic API examples
 ##Examples for basic e-conomic SOAP API and REST API interaction.